 Dickinson's long-standing test-optional policy provides you with a choice regarding the submission of standardized test scores.
 While many colleges and universities have only recently joined the test-optional movement, Dickinson has made the submission of SAT (Scholastic Assessment Test) or ACT scores optional for admission since 1996.
 This policy was designed for students who have demonstrated strong abilities in the classroom and who do not believe their standardized test scores accurately reflect their abilities.
 If you choose not to submit test scores, you must indicate so on the Dickinson members page of the Common Application.
 Test score submission is required for all international students applying for admission.

-If you choose to submit standardized test scores, Dickinson accepts either the results from the SAT or the ACT.
+If you choose to submit standardized test scores, Dickinson accepts either the results from the SAT (taken on/after March 1, 2016) or the ACT.

-To support access and reduce the cost of submitting a college application, Dickinson College will accept self-reported standardized test scores beginning with the fall 2018 application cycle.
+To support access and reduce the cost of submitting a college application, Dickinson College will accept self-reported standardized test scores.
 We hope that this policy removes a potential barrier for students interested in seeking admission to Dickinson.

-Students wishing to submit scores—our test-optional policy remains unchanged—may self-report those scores on the Common Application.
+Students wishing to submit scores—our test-optional policy remains unchanged—may self-report those scores on their Application Status Page.
 Should these students ultimately enroll at Dickinson, they will be required to submit official test scores from the respective testing agencies or a school official.
 Official scores will be reviewed to assure that there is no discrepancy between the self-reported and actual test scores; discrepancies could jeopardize a student’s enrollment.
 Students who choose not to submit test scores for consideration during the admission process will be asked to submit test scores after they enroll for data collection purposes only.